volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 * document element
 * window object

-The main reason why the concept is called Event Bubbling is because events bubble from the inner element all the way up.
+The main reason the concept is called Event Bubbling is because events bubble up from the inner element all the way up.

 ## Do All Events "Bubble"?

 The short answer is - no.

-Such events like: **focus**, **blur** and others, less frequently used, don't bubble up.
+Such events as: **focus**, **blur** and others, less frequently used, do not bubble up.

 Consider the following example: